 Turbo Track Scratcher

 These toys double as a fun way to exercise and a way to keep the nails nice and sharp!
 We all know how much cats love to scratch things.
 This is a cheap and simple way to keep your cat from clawing up the furniture and keep them busy when you don’t have time to play with them.
-They come in different styles, colors, and the cardboard center is replaceable which is great news for your bank account!
-Most cost around $12 and the replacements are normally $5 for two.
+They come in different styles, colors, and the cardboard center is replaceable.

 You don’t need an expensive one, but the rougher your cat plays, the more you will need to spend!
 A popular one by cat parents everywhere is “Da Bird” but I find that with my rough playing cat, it is a better choice to just get a standard wand with feathers and bells at the end.
 All pet shops carry them and they range from $3 to $10.
-This depends on the amount of feathers and how long they will last.
-A medium range one should do just fine.
-I usually buy a few a year for around $5 a piece.
-I had one last my cat, Twiggy, almost 2 years!
+This depends on the number of feathers and how long they will last.

 Hartz Colored Mice